Two and Three Pseudoscalar Production in $e^{+}e^{-}$ annihilation and their contributions to $(g-2)_{\mu}$: Higher-order hadronic vacuum polarization contributions to

 We can also consider the contribution of the hadronic vacuum polarization to higher-order corrections to the leading result of the previous Sec.~\ref{sec:g-2-th}.
 These have already been computed in the past at next-to-leading (NLO) order \cite{Krause:1996rf} and nex-to-next-to-leading (NNLO) order \cite{Kurz:2014wya}.
 In our case, however, we will only consider the contribution of two and three pseudoscalars to HVP, as we have obtained in Sec.~\ref{sec:level3}.

-NLO contributions correspond to one ${\cal O}(\alpha_e)$ higher with one and two HVP insertions.
+NLO contributions correspond to ${\cal O}(\alpha_e^3)$ with one and two HVP insertions.
 They are given by

 respectively, where $R_{\mathrm{h}}(s)$ has been defined in Eq.~(\ref{eq:amusup}).
 The label notation and the kernels $K^{(2a,2b,2c)}$ can be read from Ref.~\cite{Krause:1996rf}.
-Notice that the lower limit in the integral is taken $4 m_{\pi}^2$ because we are only including the contribution to the cross-section of two and three pseudoscalars.
+Notice that the lower limit in the integral is taken to be $4 m_{\pi}^2$ as we are only including the contributions of cross-sections of two and three pseudoscalars.

-A higher ${\cal O}(\alpha_e)$ order with up to three HVP insertions correspond to the NNLO order.
+${\cal O}(\alpha_e^4)$ with up to three HVP insertions corresponds to the NNLO case.
 Their contributions can be computed as

 Here the label notation and the different kernels $K^{(3a,3b,3bLBL,3c,3d)}$ follow from Ref.~\cite{Kurz:2014wya}. { {}}

 { }